 - What are the best tools to create your media kit?

 - When to use your brand new media kit?

 1. What is an Instagram media kit?

 A media kit is like a CV for your Instagram career.
-It is a document that tells brands everything they need to know about you, your influencer achievements, key Instagram stats and of course how much it would cost to collaborate with you.
+It is a document that tells brands everything they need to know about you, your influencer achievements and key Instagram stats.

 An Instagrammer who just started out will have a one-page media kit, while a creator who collaborates with many brands will have a longer media kit.